Our Blog RSS

 Below are the parking recommendations for each Center Hotel.

-Has complimentary guest parking at the back of our hotel.
+Has limited complimentary guest parking at the back of our hotel.
 You will find it marked with the "Parking Guest Only" sign in front of each spot.
-They can provide you with a sign at check in that you will need to fill up with the license plate number and put it on display inside the car.
+The staff can provide you with a sign at check in, you will need to fill it out with your license plate number and put it on display inside the car.
+You can check out the map of parking areas around Miðgarður by Center Hotels here.

 Laugavegur provides parking, the parking spaces are located right behind the building.
 Please note that we only have very few spots available.
 They are free of charge for all our hotel guests.
 If the parking lots are full upon your arrival, then you will need to pay for street parking or parking lots.